Skip to Main Content

 Long Term Disability Claims

 There are two types of long-term disability insurance.
-A majority of the cases are derived from employer sponsored welfare benefit plans (LTD benefits), and a small number are individual insurance policies not obtained through employment.
+A majority of the cases are derived from employer-sponsored welfare benefit plans (LTD benefits), and a small number are individual insurance policies not obtained through employment.
 Many insurance carriers have stopped writing individual policies.
-Individual policies are covered by state insurance law practices and employer sponsored plans are governed by the Employee Retirement Income Security Act (ERISA).
-If the policy is an individual policy, the legal argument use is a breach of contract, which can result in compensatory and punitive damages.
+Individual policies are covered by state insurance law practices and employer-sponsored plans are governed by the Employee Retirement Income Security Act (ERISA).
+If the policy is an individual policy, the legal argument used is a breach of contract, which can result in compensatory and punitive damages.

-Every person (hereinafter the œclaimant or œbeneficiary) with a physical and mental disability must understand what the LTD policy states, i.e. read the contract and plan documents.
+Every person (hereinafter the claimant or beneficiary) with a physical and mental disability must understand what the LTD policy states, i.e. read the contract and plan documents.
 Total disability is defined in the plan and the beneficiary must meet this exact standard in order to obtain benefits.
-The plan document will also indicate the amount of month benefit, such 60% or 66% of pre-disability income.
+The plan document will also indicate the amount of monthly benefit, such as 60% or 66% of pre-disability income.

-(2) The second step to win long term disability claims, obtain a diagnosis from two or more specialists familiar with the particular disability in question.
-Each doctors should not make statements in the medical file that the patient is œfeeling good or œcondition has not worsened and the patient is coping well.
+(2) The second step to winning long-term disability claims, obtain a diagnosis from two or more specialists familiar with the particular disability in question.
+Each doctor should not make statements in the medical file that the patient is feeling good or the condition has not worsened and the patient is coping well.
 Doing so prevents the insurance claims examiner from denying the benefits because of these positive statements.
-Cases are routinely lost due to these kinds of statements in the treating physicians medical files.
+Cases are routinely lost due to these kinds of statements in the treating physician’s medical files.
 The treating physician/specialist must also state what the specific limitations are; state the diagnosis using medically accepted criteria; state whether or not the beneficiary is totally disabled.
 Also, the treating physician/specialist must provide other relevant testing and make a definitive diagnosis.
 Remember, the beneficiary must establish that at the time when the application was filed, he or she was totally disabled.

-(3) The third step to win long term disability claims, obtain written letters from other treating physicians that concur with the diagnosis.
-Each of the physicians selected should see the patient at least on quarterly basis or more, in order to demonstrate active patient status.
+(3) The third step to winning long-term disability claims, obtain written letters from other treating physicians that concur with the diagnosis.
+Each of the physicians selected should see the patient at least on a quarterly basis or more, in order to demonstrate active patient status.

-(4) the fourth step to win long term disability claims, obtain a psychiatric diagnostic review from a forensic psychiatrist.
+(4) the fourth step to winning long-term disability claims, obtain a psychiatric diagnostic review from a forensic psychiatrist.
 This involves somewhat expensive testing and review, but is worth the investment to rule out any somatoform disorders controlling the physical symptomology.
 Many insurance carriers deny claims because they believe the medical condition at issue is caused by some form of mental illness, i.e. major depression.

-(5) The fifth step to win long term disability claims, obtain a treadmill or bike cardiopulmonary review.
+(5) The fifth step to winning long-term disability claims, obtain a treadmill or bike cardiopulmonary review.
 This testing will objectively support the medical diagnosis.
 Then have the testing results reviewed by the treating physician/specialist.
 It is also recommended that a labor economist be hired to provide a written report on the beneficiary’s capacity to earn a livelihood.
-Many LTD plans define total disability in terms of œinability to earn 80% of pre-disability income. A labor economist will use population and disability statistics to support the beneficiary’s incapacity.
+Many LTD plans define total disability in terms of inability to earn 80% of pre-disability income.
+A labor economist will use population and disability statistics to support the beneficiary’s incapacity.

-(6) The sixth step to win long term disability claims, collect all the medical files from treating physicians and other experts, and compile the administrative record for submission to the insurance carrier at the application stage and at all appeal stages of the claim.
-If the case is one where the application has been filed, then make a written request to the insurance company for all documents reviewed (30 day response time for the insurer), including claims examiner communications with internal counsel, which are not privileged communications.
+(6) The sixth step to winning long-term disability claims, collect all the medical files from treating physicians and other experts and compile the administrative record for submission to the insurance carrier at the application stage and at all appeal stages of the claim.
+If the case is one where the application has been filed, then make a written request to the insurance company for all documents reviewed (30-day response time for the insurer), including claims examiner communications with internal counsel, which are not privileged communications.
 The attorney-client privilege actually belongs to the beneficiary/applicant.
 The beneficiary must make a written waiver of such privilege in order to obtain the protected communications.

-(8) The eighth step to win long term disability claims, comply with all deadlines, such as 180 days to file an appeal of denial of benefits, 45 days for the insurance carrier to provide a written response-with an option for an addition 45 days if requested in writing to the beneficiary.
+(8) The eighth step to winning long-term disability claims, comply with all deadlines, such as 180 days to file an appeal of denial of benefits, 45 days for the insurance carrier to provide a written response an option for an additional 45 days if requested in writing to the beneficiary.
 The beneficiary can also make written requests for extensions of time from the insurance carrier to submit an appeal or other supporting documentation.
 Always obtain the consent of the insurer before proceeding to take the extension.
 Beware of the statute of limitations imposed by the insurance company, usually three years from the date of the application, to file a legal suit protesting the denial of benefits.
 Insurance companies have a fiduciary duty to continually review all claims, even closed claims.

 For more information about Long Term Disability claims please contact Carey & Associates PC at (203) 255-4150 or email to info@capclaw.com.